Advice and FAQs

 - An FAQ section (see below) where you can find guidance on questions we have received in the past.

-This section is currently under development.
-We invite members to please continue sending us your enquiries and we will respond with bespoke advice.
+This section is currently growing and we invite members to please continue sending us your enquiries and we will respond with bespoke advice.

 A standard interagency fee charged when adopters approved by one Adoption Agency are matched with a child in the care of another in Scotland was established in 2016.
 The interagency fee covers the costs of recruiting and assessing prospective adopters, matching, placement and supervision and support up to the point of the adoption order.